 The printed labels with images add some consistent, cute factor.

 - Portable, easy way to keep large amounts of seed packets sorted and dry.

 - Unlike the photo case with labels or marker on top, it’s not as easy to read the seed bags at a glance.
-Tall labelled dividers would solve this but I’ve never felt the need.

 The bags shown here are SCJohnson Ziploc 24 Freezer Large bags but, as I’m sure you know, there are lots of other options.
 If the bin matters, you might want to buy that first and then choose Ziploc bags that fit within the bins and accommodate the seed packets.

 Empress of Dirt

 Printable Plant Name Label Templates